maplibre/maplibre-gl-js-docs/docs/pages/api/index.md

 If you limit the referrer to the origin, make sure that the URL you restrict your access token to doesn't contain path information, because the `Origin` header doesn't contain a path by definition.

-## Mapbox CSS
+## MapLibre CSS

-The CSS referenced in the Quickstart is used to style DOM elements created by Mapbox code.
+The CSS referenced in the Quickstart is used to style DOM elements created by MapLibre code.
 Without the CSS, elements like Popups and Markers won't work.

-Including it with a `<link>` in the head of the document via the Mapbox CDN is the simplest and easiest way to provide the CSS, but it is also bundled in the Mapbox module, meaning that if you have a bundler that can handle CSS, you can import the CSS from `mapbox-gl/dist/mapbox-gl.css`.
+Including it with a `<link>` in the head of the document via the UNPKG CDN is the simplest and easiest way to provide the CSS, but it is also bundled in the MapLibre module, meaning that if you have a bundler that can handle CSS, you can import the CSS from `maplibre-gl/dist/maplibre-gl.css`.

 Note too that if the CSS isn't available by the first render, as soon as the CSS is provided, the DOM elements that depend on this CSS should recover.